 *Selected as one of the ten best articles in philosophy from 2024 by Philosopher’s Annual.

-"Race, well-being, and (enhancements of) cognition" (under review).
+Peebles, I.S.
+"Race, well-being, and (enhancements of) cognition," Neuroethics (conditional acceptance).

 I argue that the current normative frameworks used to evaluate the use and distribution of neurointerventions for cognitive enhancement are inadequate.
 I offer an alternative theory - a perfectionist theory of well-being - as a superior framework.

-"Constructing conceptual frameworks to address racial health disparities" with Quayshawn Spencer (under review).
+Peebles, I.S. and Spencer, Q. "Constructing conceptual frameworks to address racial health disparities" (under review).

 We argue that the theories of race and racism that best enable us to solve the racial health disparities problem are a pluralist race theory and a virtue-based theory of racism.

-"From policy to practice: On the role of virtue in clinical care and medical research" with Ally Peabody-Smith
+Peebles, I.S. and Peabody-Smith, A. "From policy to practice: On the role of virtue in clinical care and medical research" (in progress).

 We argue for a more robust integration of virtue ethics in biomedical ethics education and health policy to mitigate social ills commonly seen in clinical practice and medical research.